Thirteen Characteristics Of Adult Children

 whose lives were affected as a result of being raised in an alcoholic or other

-group meetings, but your mileage may vary.
+group meetings, but how much you benefit may vary.

 Janet points out that adult children can be children of alcoholics or children from